 There are a lot of articles about improving multifamily amenities for renters.
 Adding ‘smart’ tech upgrades and revamping communal areas are common.
 There seems to be a lack of focus on parking as an amenity.
 But not making parking a priority can be a mistake.

-Parking is the most important amenity renters look for in apartments.
+Parking is one of the most important community amenities renters look for.

-In fact, 94% of renters surveyed by NMHC listed parking as the #1 community amenity.
+In fact, 88% of renters surveyed by NMHC listed secure resident parking as the #2 community amenity.
+And 71% won't lease without it.

 Sure, if you’re in a dense urban area or city center next to a bus line, chances are parking isn’t as big of an issue.
 Some builders are reducing parking space in anticipation of a future full of Lyfts and Ubers.